 The Four Doors explained

-We’ll work through each of the four doors, using the example of shifting house to one that gives you a spare bedroom, but is further away from work.
+We’ll work through each of the 4 doors of change, using the example of shifting house to one that gives you a spare bedroom, but is further away from work.

 Door One: what we could do or did have before the change that we still can do or have after the change